Self-interacting quantum electron: Abstract

 \section{Abstract}

-A model of self-interacting quantum non-local Dirac's electron has been proposed.
+A model of a self-interacting quantum nonlocal Dirac electron has been proposed.
 Its dynamics was revealed by the projective representation of operators corresponding to spin/charge degrees of freedom.
-Energy-momentum field is described by the system of quasi-linear ``field-shell" PDE's following from the conservation law expressed by the affine parallel transport of the energy-momentum vector field in $CP(3)$.
-I discuss here travel-wave solutions of these equations and the ``off-shell" dispersion law asymptotically coinciding with the ``on-shell" de Broglie dispersion law.
+The energy-momentum field is described by the system of quasi-linear ``field-shell" PDE's following from the conservation law expressed by the affine parallel transport of the energy-momentum vector field in $CP(3)$.
+I discuss here traveling wave solutions of these equations and the ``off-shell" dispersion law asymptotically coinciding with the ``on-shell" de Broglie dispersion law.

 \keywords{quantum state \and projective representation \and self-interaction \and mass of electron} \PACS{03.65.Ca \and 03.65.Ta \and 04.20.Cv \and 02.04.Tt}